 Juan Pablo Muñoz Sanz (Quito, March 13, 1898 – Quito, August 5, 1964) was an Ecuadorian writer, music critic, composer, and pianist.
-He held the rectorship of the Quito National Conservatory in 1944, also taking charge of the direction of its orchestra, which later became the National Symphony Orchestra.
-He also worked as a Spanish, literature and philosophy professor.
+In 1944, he assumed the role of rector at the Quito National Conservatory, simultaneously taking charge of its orchestra, which later evolved into the esteemed National Symphony Orchestra.
+Additionally, Juan Pablo shared his expertise as a professor of Spanish, literature, and philosophy.
 Among his books are: “La Música en Quito” (1934), “Glosario de Amiel” (1936), “La música ecuatoriana” (1938), and “Nacionalismo y americanismo musical” (1938).

 Continue reading “Juan Pablo Muñoz Sanz”